albietz/ckn_kernel/README.md

 # Convolutional kernel computation (CKN, NTK)

-Package for computing exact kernel evaluations for some convolutional kernels, such as those from convolutional kernel networks (CKNs, see [here](https://arxiv.org/abs/1406.3332), [here](https://arxiv.org/abs/1605.06265), [here](http://jmlr.org/papers/v20/18-190.html)) and neural tangent kernels for convolutional networks (NTK or CNTK, see [here](https://arxiv.org/abs/1806.07572), [here](https://arxiv.org/abs/1905.12173), [here](https://arxiv.org/abs/1904.11955)).
+Package for computing exact kernel evaluations for some convolutional kernels, such as those from convolutional kernel networks (CKNs, see [here](https://arxiv.org/abs/1406.3332), [here](https://arxiv.org/abs/1605.06265), [here](http://jmlr.org/papers/v20/18-190.html), [here](https://arxiv.org/abs/2102.10032)) and neural tangent kernels for convolutional networks (NTK or CNTK, see [here](https://arxiv.org/abs/1806.07572), [here](https://arxiv.org/abs/1905.12173), [here](https://arxiv.org/abs/1904.11955)).
-The main code is in C++, with Cython bindings.
+The main code is in C++ and Eigen, with Cython bindings.

 ## Compilation

-The compilation requires Cython and glog (`sudo apt-get install libgoogle-glog-dev`).
+The compilation requires Cython and Eigen (the latter will be downloaded automatically upon installation).
 You can compile the python package with the following command:

 ```
 python setup.py build_ext -if